Acknowledge-App/Acknowledge/README.md

 expo start
 ```

-Once you have run expo clinet, a new tab will be opened in your web browser with the expo console where you can choose to run the project in an emulator of your choice: iOS, Android or Web.
+Once you have run expo client, a new tab will be opened in your web browser with the expo console where you can choose to run the project in an emulator of your choice: iOS, Android or Web.

 Enjoy!